How to Backup and Recover a MediaMonkey Library

 To recover your library:

-1. Install a copy of MediaMonkey to the new hard drive or PC.
+1. Install a copy of MediaMonkey for Windows to the new hard drive or PC.
 Don’t start MediaMonkey after installation completes.

 Important: if already have MediaMonkey on the drive and Folder Monitoring is enabled, disable it (otherwise you’ll end up with duplicates).